MicrosoftDocs/cpp-docs/docs/standard-library/debug-iterator-support.md

 ## Example

 Debug iterators have non-trivial destructors.
-If a destructor does not run, for whatever reason, access violations and data corruption might occur.
+If a destructor does not run but the object's memory is freed, access violations and data corruption might occur.
 Consider this example:

 ```cpp
 // iterator_debugging_5.cpp